Lore Olympus

 Lore Olympus is a romance webcomic created by New Zealand artist Rachel Smythe.
 The comic is a modern retelling of the relationship between the Greek goddess and god Persephone and Hades.
-It began publishing weekly on the platform Webtoon in March 2018.
-Lore Olympus is currently the most popular comic on Webtoon; as of January 2023, it has 1.2 billion views and 6.2 million subscribers.
-The comic has won a Harvey Award, an Eisner Award, and received nominations for a Ringo Award.
+Originally published to Smythe's Tumblr in 2017, she began publishing it weekly on the platform Webtoon Discover in April 2017, relaunching it on Webtoon Canvas in March 2018, where the series concluded in June 2024 after three seasons, and 280 episodes.
+The comic has won two Eisner Awards, two Harvey Awards, and two Ringo Awards.
 It was announced in 2019 that a television adaptation was under development.

 Plot and themes

 Lore Olympus is an adaptation of the classic Greek myth The Abduction of Persephone in a mostly modern setting.
-The webcomic includes modern technology such as smartphones, sports cars, and tabloids.
-However, scenes in the realm of the mortals take place in the time of the original myths.
-The comic deals with strong themes of rape, harassment, abuse, and trauma.
+The comic deals with themes of rape, harassment, abuse, and trauma.